-Following his or her election, the Chair conducts the election for the Vice-Chair, receiving nominations and conducting votes.
-The member receiving three (3) or more contemporaneous votes shall be elected Vice-Chair.
-Upon election, the duties of the Vice-Chair shall be all the duties of the Chair in his or her absence, or as requested by the Chair.
+Following his or her election, the Chairman conducts the election for the Vice-Chairman, receiving nominations and conducting votes.
+The member receiving three (3) or more contemporaneous votes shall be elected Vice-Chairman.

+Upon election, the duties of the Vice-Chairman shall be all the duties of the Chairman in his or her absence, or as requested by the Chairman.

-Seniority & Proceedings in the Absence of Board Officers
+❖ Seniority & Proceedings in the Absence of Board Officers

-Seniority of Board Members is determined by total length of service.
-Seniority in the instance of two individuals being elected at the same time and having served the same number of total terms shall be determined by the member receiving the superior number of votes at the most recent election.
+Seniority of Board members is determined by total length of service.
+Seniority in the instance of two individuals being elected at the same time and having served the same number of total terms shall be determine by the member receiving the superior number of votes at the most recent election.

-In any Select Board proceeding conducted in the absence of the elected Chair and the Vice Chair, the most senior member of the Board in attendance shall preside as acting Chair.
+In any Board of Selectmen proceeding conducted in the absence of the elected Chairman and the Vice Chairman, the most senior member of the Board in attendance shall preside as acting Chairman.